 Tromso has many centrally located hotels, from budget to luxury, with large windows facing north where you can enjoy the show comfortably while staying warm indoors.
 The Radisson Blu is a good choice and even has a wake-up call service, so you don’t miss a minute of the action.

 8. Yellowknife, Canada

-Yellowknife is one of the best places to see the Northern Lights in North America.
+Yellowknife is one of North America’s best places to see the Northern Lights.
 The city is located in the Northwest Territories of Canada and is an excellent viewing spot due to its location near the Arctic Circle.

-If you want to venture out on your own, one of the best places to view the Lights is from atop one of the city’s many frozen lakes.
+If you want to venture out alone, one of the best places to view the Lights is from atop one of the city’s many frozen lakes.
 Just make sure you dress warmly and have some form of transportation, like a snowmobile, to get out there.

 8. Rovaniemi, Finland